TobiasGleiter/ai-agents/README.md

 # 🤖 AI-Agents with Go

-Experiments with Go for independent AI-Agents
+Experiments with Go for AI-Agents

 ## 📋 Todos: